LennardZuendorf/LennardZuendorf/README.md

 ## Hi there 👋 I'm Lennard!

 - 🎓 I study Business Computing (Business and Computer Science) at HTW Berlin
-- 💻 currently, I'm an intern at Hypoport's Insurance Product Strategy Team
+- 💻 currently, I'm in the final semester of my bachelor
 - :brain: my focus right now: updating and creating projects, learning new skills

 ### My Tech Stack - on different skill levels